davidmarkclements/0x/readme.md

 Generate the flamegraph from a specified stacks.out file.
 The `--tiers` and `--langs` flags can also be combined with this flag.
+Outputs to STDOUT unless the `--name` flag is set, in which case outputs to a file `{name}.html` in the current folder.

 ### --svg